How to keep things clean AND keep ducks

 Ducklings do NOT have to swim.
 And if you give them unfettered access to a swimming bowl in their brooder, they can easily drown or become hypothermic since they’re not feathered or waterproof.
 (In the wild, momma duck shares her feather oil and warmth with the little ones.)

 So never put a swimming bowl in your brooder.
-Not only will it make things messy, it’s a high risk for your ducklings.
+Not only will it make things messy, it’s a high risk of your ducklings drowning.

 For reference, we do allow our ducklings human-supervised swims in mild water in our tub or sink 1-2 times per day.
 Then we get them back into a heated brooder to dry and warm.
 Swimming helps with their happiness and development, but you have to mitigate the potential risks in the process.